Episode 37 Production Report (part 1)

 Recently, I was really into bringing more realism and advanced shading to my painting technique.
 You probably saw it already, but here is a reminder. (click to enlarge)

 So, after a (long) review on what made Pepper&Carrot joyful, expressive and fun, I decided to discontinue realism and I came back to stylisation: simplier shapes, line-art, less advanced shading.
-I painted this concept-art as a first proof of concept:

 After comparison with the 36 episodes and 250 pages, the result was close to the style I achieve on the covers for the books of the series.
 I then decided to make that my art-direction goal for the future comic style and rendering as well (click to enlarge).

-New problem: I never found an efficient process to reproduce this style with its painterly soft line-art.
+Unfortunately, I never found an efficient process to reproduce this style with its painterly soft line-art.
 As you can see under; I always start 'meh' then later put a ton of make-up paint-over until it looks good.
-A too long and uncontrollable process for a comic.

 But it paid off: after weeks, I found a close-enough combination that could emulate the rendering of the covers (and my concept-art) while using a simplier 'colored line-art workflow', easier to manage and time saving for a webcomic.

-So, I'll refactor episode 37 in this direction now.
-It will cost me time to redo what was already done, but I'm all motivated about it because the comparison feels already rewarding to me and I want the best I can do for Pepper&Carrot.
-Let me know if you like it.💛
+I'm all motivated about it because the comparison with my direct painting rendering feels already rewarding to me and I want the best I can do for Pepper&Carrot.

 27 comments